henryzihaohuang/henryzihaohuang/README.md

 ### 🌱 Projects:
 * [Protect Our Elders](https://protectourelders.herokuapp.com/) -
-A project on safeguarding elders in the Asian-Am community by providing volunteer chaperones.
+A project on safeguarding elders in NYC Chinatown by providing volunteer chaperones.
 * [Backpackr](https://backpackr-aa.herokuapp.com/) -
  A MERN stack application for planning group travel.